-Once you setup the system for purchase orders, select a system through which the suppliers can send the invoices to you.
-Ideally, this should be one system, so that you don’t have to keep on exchanging data between multiple systems.
+Once you set up the system for purchase orders, select a system through which the suppliers can send the invoices to you.
+Ideally, this should be one system, so you don’t have to keep exchanging data between multiple systems.

 Two important factors to consider

-1. Your suppliers should always quote the purchase order for which they are submitting the invoice.
-This is required for your matching process, whether that process is manual or fully automated.
+1. Your suppliers should always quote the purchase order they submit the invoice.
+This is required for your matching process, whether manual or fully automated.

-2. Your suppliers should be able to submit invoices in different formats based on the level of their automation.
+2. Your suppliers should be able to submit invoices in different formats based on their automation level.
 For example

 – Via good old email.

-– Through an online portal, where they can enter the data and upload the invoice.
+– They can enter the data and upload the invoice online.

 – Through Electronic Data Interchange (EDI) or cXML standard.

-– Through mail, though it is not preferred because you then need to scan the invoice and manually key that in.
+– Through mail, though it is not preferred because you need to scan the invoice and manually key it in.

-Once you have the invoice in the system, set up the matching process so that the invoice data can be matched against other documents.
+Once you have the invoice in the system, set up the matching process to match the invoice data against other documents.

-For example, you can match the Purchase order and Invoice (also called 2-way match) or you can match the Purchase order, Invoice, and Receipt (also called 3-way match).
+For example, you can match the Purchase order and Invoice (also called a 2-way match) or the Purchase order, Invoice, and Receipt (also called a 3-way match).

 The matching process should match the following across documents